What is Diabetes?

 Diabetes, also called diabetes mellitus, is a condition that causes blood sugar to rise.
-A fasting blood glucose (sugar) level of 126 milligrams per deciliter (mg/dL) or higher is dangerous.
+Diabetes is diagnosed based on a fasting blood glucose (sugar) level of 126 milligrams per deciliter (mg/dL) or higher.

 How diabetes develops

 When your digestive system breaks down food, your blood sugar level rises.
-The body’s cells take up the sugar (glucose) in the bloodstream and use it for energy.
-The cells do this using a hormone called insulin, which is produced by the pancreas (an organ near the stomach).
+The body’s cells absorb the sugar (glucose) in the bloodstream and use it for energy.
+The cells do this using a hormone called insulin, which is produced by the pancreas, an organ near the stomach.

 When your body doesn’t produce enough insulin and/or doesn’t efficiently use the insulin it produces, sugar levels rise in the bloodstream.
 As a result: